agmath/BIO4ST1_Group3/Replication_Ainsley_Owens.md

 ### Intro to R Notebook

 In this notebook, I will be exploring several functions of R and learning tools to complete the Replication Origin Notebooks.
 This will include using the arrow operator `<-`to store objects in variables, using R's `sample()` function to create random genomes for testing functions, and building functions to process and analyze genetic data.
 I will also be learning about for loops and reading in data from outside sources.
-These tools will be used to analyze genomes.
+These tools will be used to analyze genomes in future work.

 ### Challenge 1